WordPress Performance 2024

 - What is measured: The time from when a user first interacts with your website (e.g. clicking a link, tapping a button, or using a custom JavaScript control) to when the browser can actually respond to that interaction.

-- How it is measured: FID requires real user interactions, so it cannot be measured in the lab.
-However, the Total Blocking Time (TBT) metric is measurable in the lab and correlates well with FID in the field.
+- How it is measured: FID requires real user interactions and therefore cannot be measured in the laboratory.
+However, the Total Blocking Time (TBT) metric is measurable in the laboratory and correlates well with FID in the field.
 Optimizations that improve TBT should also improve FID in the field.

 Cumulative Layout Shift (CLS)

 CLS measures the visual stability of a website.
-A good CLS score is 0.1 or less to ensure that users don’t experience unexpected layout changes.
-This is less of a measure of page speed and more of an indicator that your website is following best practices, which is important for a high performance score.
+A good CLS value is 0.1 or less to ensure that users do not experience unexpected layout changes.
+This is less a measure of page speed and more an indicator that your site is following best practices, which is important for a high performance score.

-These best practices include adhering to common UX patterns that are optimized for CLS.
-When loading the page, size attributes should always be set or placeholders reserved to prevent the page from stuttering and shifting during interaction.
+These best practices include following common UX patterns that are optimized for CLS.
+When loading the page, size attributes should always be set or placeholders reserved to prevent the page from jerking and shifting during interaction.

-Your website should not insert new content on top of existing content unless the user expects it through their interaction.
-When making layout changes during the interaction, use transform animations to ensure stability.
+Your website should not insert new content over existing content unless the user expects it through their interaction.
+When making layout changes during interaction, use transformation animations to ensure stability.

 - What CLS stands for: The visual stability of a page.
 Instability means unexpected movements of page content during user interaction.

-- What it measures: CLS measures the largest increase in layout move values for each unexpected layout change over the lifetime of a page.
+- What it measures: CLS measures the largest increase in layout shift scores for any unexpected layout change over the lifetime of a page.
 A layout shift occurs when a visible element changes its position between two rendered frames.

-- How it is measured: To calculate the layout shift score, the browser looks at the size of the viewport and the movement of unstable elements in the viewport between two rendered frames.
-The layout shift score is the product of two units of measurement of this movement: the impact fraction and the distance fraction.
+- How it’s measured: To calculate the layout shift score, the browser looks at the size of the viewport and the movement of unstable elements in the viewport between two rendered frames.
+The layout shift score is the product of two measures of this movement: the impact component and the distance component.

 First Contentful Paint (FCP)